Blog/Three abstractions

 There is more underneath, of course: transactions, a static metamodel, change detection, generated code.
 It is all there to support these three, not to add a fourth concept you have to learn.

-These three share one principle: visible behavior over framework decisions you have to guess later.
-No query fires that you did not write, and the SQL each one produces is predictable.
-Every relationship is loaded when you ask for it.
-Every transaction boundary is declared, not inferred.
-The payoff is not just aesthetic.
-It is that you can teach the whole model to a new engineer in an afternoon, and never have to reconstruct what the framework decided to do on your behalf.
-A model you can hold in your head is easier to teach, easier to review, and harder for the framework to surprise you with later.
+These three share one principle: nothing happens that you cannot see in the code.
+No query fires that you did not write, the SQL each one produces is predictable, relationships load when you ask for them, and transaction boundaries are declared rather than inferred.
+In practice that means you can teach the whole model to a new engineer in an afternoon, and you never have to reconstruct what the framework decided to do on your behalf.